microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 Refer to [download artifacts](https://github.com/Microsoft/azure-pipelines-yaml/blob/master/design/pipeline-artifacts.md#downloading-artifacts-downloadartifact) for more details.

+Artifacts from the `pipeline` resource are downloaded to `$PIPELINES_RESOURCESDIR/<pipeline-identifier>/` or to the directory specified in `root`.

 ## Resources: `repositories`

-If you have multiple repositories from which you need to sync the code into your pipeline, you can consume using `repositories`.
+If you have multiple repositories from which you need to sync the code into your pipeline, you can consume the repos by defining a `repositories` resource.
 A repository can be another Azure Repo or any external repo like GitHub etc.

 ### Schema